Your career as a mechanical engineer

 How you will learn

-You will apply detailed design and analysis to industry-based problems using specialised facilities and equipment from wind tunnels to machine shops, fabrication and testing facilities.
+You'll apply detailed design and analysis to industry-based problems using specialised facilities and equipment from wind tunnels to machine shops, and fabrication and testing facilities.

-You will also take your studies beyond the classroom with a minimum of 12 weeks industry work placement and projects that replicate real-world problems.
+You will also take your studies beyond the classroom with the opportunity to undertake a minimum of 12 weeks' industry work placement and projects that replicate real-world problems.

 Friends recommended RMIT as being the best place to offer the subjects that I was interested in but I’ve gotten a lot more out of it than just that.
 There is a lot of hard work involved but there are a lot of rewards, not only at the academic level, but at the level of personal development.
 Excellent teachers add to the learning experience.